-87. SMUD is the lead agency for the purpose of CEQA compliance, while the State Water Board is a responsible agency.
-SMUD issued Scoping Document 1 and Notice of Preparation on August 8, 2003, and held two formal scoping meetings in Sacramento (September 9 and 10, 2003) and one in Placerville (September 11, 2003) to solicit public input regarding environmental issues related to the relicensing proceeding.

-SMUD also issued Scoping Document 2 on May 17, 2004, which provided responses to comments received during the initial scoping process.
+SMUD is the lead agency for the purpose of CEQA compliance, while the State Water Board is a responsible agency.
+SMUD issued Scoping Document 1 and Notice of Preparation on August 14, 2003, and held two formal scoping meetings in Sacramento (September 9 and 10, 2003) and one in Placerville (September 11, 2003) to solicit public input regarding environmental issues related to the relicensing proceeding.
+SMUD also issued Scoping Document 2 on May 21, 2004, which provided responses to comments received during the initial scoping process.

-- 88. SMUD determined that the Final Environmental Impact Statement (Final EIS) prepared by the Commission and the USFS pursuant to the National Environmental Policy Act and released on March 14, 2008, satisfied requirements under CEQA for preparation of an Environmental Impact Report except for certain resource areas.
-SMUD therefore relied upon the environmental analysis contained in the Final EIS except for the specific resource areas that were addressed in a Draft CEQA Supplement that SMUD issued for a 45-day public comment period on May 2, 2008.
-The Draft CEQA Supplemental Analysis also included a Draft Mitigation and Monitoring Program.
-A public meeting was held on June 2, 2008, for the purpose of receiving oral and written comments on the Draft CEQA Supplement, at which time SMUD announced it was extending the comment period an additional two weeks until June 30, 2008.
-As a responsible agency under CEQA, the State Water Board provided comments on SMUD's Draft CEQA Supplemental Analysis on June 30, 2008. - 89.
-SMUD released a Final CEQA Supplement to the Final EIS (State Clearinghouse Number 2008052009) on August 22, 2008, which contained responses to the comments received during the public comment period, including those from the State Water Board.
-On September 18, 2008, the SMUD Board adopted a resolution certifying that the Final EIS and Final CEQA Supplement comply with the requirements of CEQA, including the CEQA Guidelines, and reflect the SMUD Board's independent judgment and analysis.
-SMUD has not yet made CEQA findings or issued a Notice of Determination because this will be completed as part of the SMUD Board's final action, which involves approval to accept the new Commission license, which requires issuance of a Section 401 Water Quality Certification. - 90.
+SMUD determined that the Final Environmental Impact Statement (Final EIS) prepared by the Commission and the USFS pursuant to the National Environmental Policy Act and released on March 14, 2008, satisfied requirements under CEQA for preparation of an Environmental Impact Report except for certain resource areas.
+SMUD therefore relied upon the environmental analysis contained in the Final EIS except for the specific resource areas that were addressed in a Draft CEQA Supplement to FERC/USFS Final Environmental Impact Statement for Hydropower License, and Analysis of Iowa Hill Joint Advisory Committee Comments (Draft CEQA Supplement) that SMUD issued for a 45-day public comment period on May 2, 2008.
+The Draft CEQA Supplement also included a Draft Mitigation and Monitoring Program.
+A public meeting was held on June 2, 2008, to receive oral and written comments on the Draft CEQA Supplement, and at that time SMUD announced it was extending the comment period an additional two weeks until June 30, 2008.
+As a responsible agency under CEQA, the State Water Board provided comments on SMUD's Draft CEQA Supplemental on June 30, 2008.

+SMUD released the Final CEQA Supplemental Analysis to the FERC/USFS Final Environmental Impact Statement for Hydropower License and Analysis of Iowa Hill Joint Advisory Committee Comments (Final CEQA Supplement) (State Clearinghouse Number 2008052009) on August 22, 2008, which contained responses to the comments received during the public comment period, including those from the State Water Board.
+On September 18, 2008, SMUD adopted a resolution certifying that the Final EIS and Final CEQA Supplement comply with the requirements of CEQA, including the CEQA Guidelines, and reflect the SMUD Board's independent judgment and analysis.
+On July 19, 2012, the SMUD Board adopted a resolution approving the UARP9, CEQA findings, and an addendum to the Final CEQA Supplement that details the greenhouse gas impacts of UARP.
+The SMUD Board also adopted a Mitigation and Monitoring Report for UARP.
+On July 24, 2012, SMUD issued a Notice of Determination (NOD) for UARP.

 The State Water Board reviewed and considered the Final EIS and Final CEQA Supplement for the UARP prepared by SMUD.
-As a responsible agency under CEQA, the State Water Board must make findings that address those resource areas over which it has statutory authority.
-Attachment A of this certification provides the CEQA findings that address potentially significant impacts and the mitigation measures that are required to reduce those impacts to a less-than-significant level.
+As a responsible agency under CEQA, the State Water Board must make findings that address significant impacts to those resource areas over which it has statutory authority.
+Attachment A of this certification provides the CEQA findings that address potentially significant impacts and the mitigation measures that will ensure that any potential UARP impacts are less-than-significant.
 No significant, unavoidable impacts to water resources were identified in either the Final EIS or SMUD's CEQA Supplement.